Jan-Oliver/LlmEmbeddingsCpu/README.md

 **Key Features:**
 - No resource checking - processes everything
-- Designed for off-hours execution (e.g., 3 AM)
+- Designed for off-hours execution (e.g., 12 AM)
 - Ensures no logs are left unprocessed
 - Handles large backlogs efficiently

 ### 2.6 Aggregator

-The Aggregator mode performs housekeeping and prepares data for upload.
+The Aggregator mode performs housekeeping and prepares data for upload by archiving completed processing runs.
+It identifies fully processed dates, creates structured archive directories (`upload-queue/hostname-user-YYYYMMDD/`), and moves all related files (logs, embeddings, application logs) into organized folders.
+In DEBUG mode, keyboard logs are preserved; in RELEASE mode, they are deleted for privacy.
+The sequence diagram below details the complete archiving workflow.

 ```mermaid
 sequenceDiagram